 Asthma UK scientists have also made major breakthroughs resulting in the development of new treatments that could ultimately benefit millions of people across the UK.
 These include flu vaccines for severe asthma, tablets for allergies and improving approaches for immunotherapy, which can have long lasting beneficial effects for people with allergic asthma.

-Our strategy for 2014-17, has one overarching goal: to reduce the risk asthma attacks.
+Our strategy for 2017 - 2020, has one overarching goal: to reduce the risk of asthma attacks.
 Going forward, all our work will be focused around this goal, whether it's funding world leading research and scientists, campaigning for change or supporting people with asthma to reduce their risk of a potentially life threatening asthma attack.